MicrosoftDocs/azure-devops-docs/docs/boards/queries/query-by-date-or-current-iteration.md

 :::image type="content" source="media/example-work-item-queries/query-work-items-added-to-sprint.png" alt-text="Screenshot of Query Editor, Work Items newly created and added to a sprint after it's start date.":::

-For other options for quering changes to sprint scope, see [About Sprints, Scrum and project management, Sprint scope change](../sprints/scrum-overview.md#sprint-scope-change).
+For other options for querying changes to sprint scope, see [About Sprints, Scrum and project management, Sprint scope change](../sprints/scrum-overview.md#sprint-scope-change).

 <a id="date_fields">  </a>